Return To Home Page

 During the winner of 1861-1862 the Union Army based at St. Louis captured Fort Henry and Fort Donelson on the Tennessee, and Cumberland Rivers.
 The union victories forced General Albert Sidney Johnson to withdrawal from southern Kentucky and much of west and middle Tennessee leaving the area open to union occupation.
 General Johnson withdrew further south to Corinth, Mississippi and established a strong defensive line covering the Memphis and Charleston Railroad.
 The success of the union advances south was applying pressure on General Johnson to put a halt to any further infringements into southern territory.
 Under the leadership of Johnson a Confederate built-up of arms and supplies were being concentrated at Corinth.
 This was made possible by the strategic location of Corinth, which served, as a railroad center.

 By late May 1862, General Johnson felt confident that the Confederate Army was in sufficient strength to make a push north and drive the Yankee invaders out of Tennessee.
 On the morning of April 6, 1862, Johnson told his fellow officers "Tonight we will water our horses in the Tennessee."
 Johnson's huge powerful; Army of The Mississippi, composed mostly of unseasoned units would soon meet Grant's Union Army.
 Grant was concentrating his strength at Shiloh, Tennessee and here the two would clash.
-He was wounded deadly at Shiloh and had to be carried off the field.

 Wampum's convictions must been very strong because he re-enlisted, joining The Arkansas 26th Regiment after The Battle of Shiloh, fought on April 6, 1862.
 According to his military record he recovered quickly which was a testimony to his strong physical constitution.
 Wampum's military record lists him as rejoining sometime in June of 1862 enlisting in Company F. Morgan's Battalion Regiment commanded by Col. Asa S. Morgan.

 The 26th Arkansas Infantry Regiment and other units were assigned to Cabell, s command, having the responsibility of protecting the Fort Smith area.
 On August 21, 1863 Brigadier General W. L. Cabell had concentrated his troops at McLean's crossing on the Poteau River, 9 miles southwest of Fort Smith.
 On the morning of August 22, 1863 General Cabell received word that union forces under the command of General Blunt were advancing on Fort Smith.
 The decision was made to evacuate the city and collect anything of any value and ship these supplies south to be used later in the war.
+The Confederate's hoped to fall back to Waldron, Arkansas in Scott County and regroup if possible.
+Cabell had taken precautions to protect his rear as he retreated from Fort Smith.
+Confederate pickets were waiting at Jenny Lind below Fort Smith to slow Blunt's pursuit of the southern Army.

 After the evacuation of Fort Smith the 26th spent the winner of 1863-camped southwest of Little Rock.
 The 26th, 23rd and 36th Arkansas regiments were assigned to Lucian Gause Brigade at this post.

 The 26th Arkansas participated in the Red River Campaign fought in Louisiana.
 The campaign began in March and ended in May of 1863 with a Confederate victory.
 The 26th was assigned to Churchill's Division during this period.
 His regiment participated in The Battle of Pleasant Hill during The Red River campaign The 26th charged against the union works at Pleasant Hill which helped contribute to the success confederate's enjoyed during the battle.
+Mollie McMillian applied for a widows application for admission to the Arkansas Confederate Home located at College Station , Arkansas.
+She stated that Wampum was shot in the head during the course of this battle.

 After the battle of Pleasant Hill, the 26th return to Arkansas in time to help drive General Frederick Steele's union army back to Little Rock.
 This occurred during the final stages of the Camden campaign.